-- (Del) Five of fewer occupants receiving care.
-Delete. - (Del) Five of fewer occupants receiving care in a dwelling unit.
-Delete. - (Add) Institutional Group I-4 day care facilities, six or fewer persons receiving care.
-A facility having six or fewer persons receiving custodial care shall be classified as part of the primary occupancy. - (Add) Institutional Group I-4 family day care.
-As described in subdivision (3) of subsection (a) of section 19a-77 of the Connecticut General Statutes, a family child care home shall be classified as Group R-3 or shall comply with the 2015 International Residential Code portion of the Connecticut State Building Code. - (Amd) Residential Group R-1.
+(Del) Five of fewer occupants receiving care Deleter

+(Del) Five of fewer occupants receiving care in a dwelling unit Delete .

+(Add) Institutional Group I-4 day care facilities, six or fewer persons receiving care.
+A facility having six or fewer persons receiving custodial care shall be classified as part of the primary occupancy. child?

+(Add) Institutional Group I-4 Family Day Care.
+As defined in subdivision (3) of subsection (a) of section 19a-77 of the Connecticut General Statutes, a family child care home shall be classified as Group R-3 or shall comply with the 2021 International Residential Code portion of the State Building Code.

+(Amd) Residential Group R-1.
 Residential occupancies containing sleeping units in which the occupants are primarily transient in nature, including: